broccolijs/broccoli-persistent-filter/README.md

 ## Dependency Invalidation

+When the output of `processString()` can depend on files other than the primary input file, the broccoli plugin should use the `dependencyInvalidation` option and these related APIs to cause the output cache to become automatically invalidated should those other input files change.

 Plugins that enable the `dependencyInvalidation` option will have an instance property `dependencies` that can be used to register dependencies for a file.